MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 Copilot in Engage is a partner for communicating in ways that create value for oneself and one’s organization.
 Copilot provides users access to Large Language Model (LLM) technology with Microsoft Responsible AI protections, to assist them to get the most out of Viva Engage.
 A large language model is a type of AI that can process and produce natural language text.
 Learn more about [responsible AI practices at Microsoft](https://www.microsoft.com/ai/responsible-ai).
 Copilot helps users get the most out of Viva Engage by suggesting where to engage and collaborating on writing communications.

-## Licensing requirements (Public preview)
+## Licensing requirements

-Beginning in late April 2024, Copilot in Engage will be available and enabled for all premium users as part of their [Microsoft Viva license plans](/microsoft-viva/pricing.md).
+Beginning in late April 2024, Copilot in Engage will be available and enabled for all premium users as part of their Microsoft Viva license plans.
 AI-powered Summarization will be enabled at the same time for all users in the premium licensed tenant.
 Viva Engage must be [in Native Mode](overview-native-mode.md) to support feature access.

 [Microsoft 365 Copilot](/microsoft-365-copilot/microsoft-365-copilot-setup) is available separately.